catboost/catboost/contrib/tools/python/src/Lib/idlelib/README.txt

 README.txt: an index to idlelib files and the IDLE menu.

-IDLE is Python’s Integrated Development and Learning Environment.
+IDLE is Python's Integrated Development and Learning Environment.
 The user documentation is part of the Library Reference and is available in IDLE by selecting Help => IDLE Help.
 This README documents idlelib for IDLE developers and curious users.